cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>

+**August 30, 2019**.
+We are happy to announce [Childcare Grants](./participants#childcare-grants) for participants with young children.
+Please apply by Sept 19, 2019.

 **August 28, 2019**.
 Apply to the [travel scholarships &amp; student volunteer program](./participants#travel-scholarships--student-volunteer-program)!
 Application instructions and submission website are now available (deadline: Sept 12, 2019).